 Each week there will also be a detailed live Q&A video for you to ask any questions you have, and access personalised support.

 A private Facebook group provides a supportive space for ongoing community discussion with like-minded parents (although you don’t have to join – all the course materials will be available for you on this website), and you will have lifetime access to the course including any changes I make.

 Yes, if you have young children and want to be inspired by a wide range of beautiful education and parenting philosophies.

 Whether you work full time or are at home all week, whether your children are in education or you are homeschooling, there will be a lot of simple ideas for you to take away from the course to implement at home to help you make the most of the time you have together.

 How do I book?

-The course costs £79 – it’s important to me that it’s as accessible as possible, but for this reason places are limited.
+The course costs £79 for an eight week course and lifetime access – it’s important to me that it’s as accessible as possible, but for this reason places are limited.

 I look forward to working with you!